cmwen/min-quick-log-app/docs/architecture.md

 - **GitHub Actions** for CI/CD pipelines
 - **Dependabot** for automated dependency updates

+### Feature-specific additions

+- **Room** provides persistent storage for tags, entries, and their relationships.
+The schema seeds a small tag graph so the app can surface sensible suggestions on first launch.
+- **ViewModel + Kotlin Flows** drive UI state (`QuickLogViewModel` combines recent tags, suggestions, entry history, and entry drafts into a single observable stream).
+- **Google Play Services Location** exposes the user's current position, which is reverse geocoded (when available) to enrich logs with a place label.
+- **Material 3 components** (chips, buttons, cards, toolbar) deliver a responsive light/dark UI without custom styling.

 ## Build Configuration

 - `compileSdk` / `targetSdk` set to 34 for Android 14 compatibility